alidurmus/collective-memory/docs/INDEX.md

 ---

-**🎯 This documentation system is designed to help you use all features of Collective Memory v4.0 Smart Context Bridge effectively.**
+**🎯 This documentation system is designed to help you make the most of all features of Collective Memory v4.0 Smart Context Bridge.**
-**⚠️ WARNING: The system is currently not working due to critical errors.
-Fix errors first!**
-**🚀 Smart Context Bridge - The Ultimate Solution to Cursor AI Memory Problem!**
+**🚀 Smart Context Bridge - The Ultimate Solution to the AI agent Memory Problem!**